amiltimore2016/comitizen_example/README.md

 ---
 **TIP**

-You must do a git add . otherwise it will not work
+You must do a 'git add .' otherwise it will not work

 ---